You are migrating mailboxes to Office 365, and the following error message is showing: MigrationPermanentException:…

 After preparing the CSV file, the next step is to read the CSV file content with PowerShell.

-Check the content in CSV file
+2. Check content in CSV file

 Email